 After four weeks of lugging hundreds of boxes of books and piling them high in an empty classroom at BVES, the book drive committee went through each and every book, sorting them by grade.
 Many brought back childhood memories or were favorites that we had read to our own children and were thrilled to see again.

 Having teachers come and select bags and bags of books to replace the "decrepit" ones in their classroom libraries reminded us why this project was so important.
 Hundreds of remaining books were delivered to MKES, where students were sent home with armloads of books for their home libraries.

 Writing Center Tutor

 From Spring 2014 through Spring 2016, the Foundation provided a tutor to supplement the hours staffed by teachers.
-Students are encouraged to bring their drafts and specific questions to the writing center.
-Foundation tutors allowed the Center to be open during lunch hours on days when teachers were not staffed.
-The rotating block schedule, which took effect in Fall 2015, made staffing with an outside tutor more difficult.
-Recently there has been sufficient room in the writing center schedule with teacher staffing.
+Students were encouraged to bring their drafts and specific questions to the writing center.
+Foundation tutors from Manhattanville College allowed the Center to be open during lunch hours on days when the Center was not staffed by teachers.
+In the Fall 2015, the rotating block schedule made staffing with an outside tutor more difficult.
+As a result, teaching staffing again stepped in.